San Diego Convention Center: Design

 The convention center offers 615700 ft2 of exhibit space.
 As of 2009, it was the 24th largest convention facility in North America.
-It was designed by Canadian architect Arthur Erickson.
+Phase 1, completed in 1989, was designed by Canadian architect Arthur Erickson.
+Phase 2, completed in 2001, was designed by a joint venture between the national architecture and engineering firm HNTB, and the San Diego architecture firm Tucker Sadler.
 Capacity for the facility is 125,000.

 The center's most distinguishing feature is the Sails Pavilion, a 90000 sqft exhibit and special event area.
 The Sails Pavilion's roof consists of distinctive Teflon-coated fiberglass "sails" intended to reflect San Diego's maritime history, as well as to advertise the center's proximity to the San Diego shore.
 The Pavilion was originally built as an open-air facility under the roof.
 However, the center found it hard to convince potential users to book an open-air facility, so in 2000 the Pavilion area was enclosed in glass, greatly expanding the usable area of the center.
 Beginning in December 2016, the Sails Pavilion began a renovation period.
 Renovations to the Sails Pavilion were completed in late February 2018, with a capability addition of a programmable LED lighting system.

 Another unusual feature of the convention center is its inclined elevator, which ascends alongside the large exterior staircase.